ConacBreslin/Face-your-fears/README.md

 The quiz will have 3 pages, A welcome page, a quiz page and a page for the final result.
 The quiz should automatically usher the player through all the stages of the quiz once they start through to the end.
 At the end they should be able to quit or replay.
 ## Skeleton
 The welcome page  explains what the quiz is about and how to play and a button to get started.
 The quiz page starts with the player picking how many questions they want to answer, the quiz then automatically displays a question, a progress bar to indicate the players progress thought the quiz, a tally of their score and  a timer for each question.
-Once the player selects an answer the quiz will check the answer, update the score, progress and timer, display the correct answer if they aswer incorrectly  and display a new question until the player has answered the number of questions they initially selected.
+Once the player selects an answer the quiz will check the answer, update the score, progress and timer, display the correct answer if they answer incorrectly  and display a new question until the player has answered the number of questions they initially selected.
-The wireframes can be seen here [mobile](assets/mobilewireframe.png) and [desktop](assets/wireframes/desktopwireframe.png).
+The links to the [mobile](assets/mobilewireframe.png) and [desktop](assets/wireframes/desktopwireframe.png) wireframes can be accessed here.
 ## Surface/Design
 ### Imagery
 The overall image of the site was to be kept clear, simple and intuitive.
 ### Colour scheme
 It was important to keep the colour scheme of the quiz extremely simple.
-A contrast ratio of 4.5:1 for small text and 3:1 for large text.
+Information on the [psychology of colours](https://www.vandelaydesign.com/the-psychology-of-color-in-web-design/) in website design indicates that blue can help convey trustworthiness and so a dark chade of blue was picked for the font.
+A [minimum contrast ratio](https://coolors.co/contrast-checker/001a4d-d2d4c8) of 4.5:1 for small text and 3:1 for large text is recommended.
 This site wanted a strong but not too stark contrast.
 The contrast ratio of the site is [11.14](assets/images/contrastratio.png).
 ### Typography
-Information on the psychology of fonts [https://fabrikbrands.com/font-psychology-and-typography-inspiration-in-logo-design/] indicated that a serif font can hep convey respectability.
-The Vesper Libre font was selected in [Google Fonts](https://fonts.google.com/) for its simplicity.
+Information on the psychology of fonts [https://fabrikbrands.com/font-psychology-and-typography-inspiration-in-logo-design/] indicated that a serif font can  convey respectability.
+With this in mind the Vesper Libre font was selected in [Google Fonts](https://fonts.google.com/) for its simplicity.
 ## Features
 - Responsiveness on all device sizes.
 - A button on first page to bring you to the quiz page.